omicscodeathon/Exvar/README.md

 ## 1. Data analysis R package : ExpVar

-The NamePackage  R package is developed to facilitate the data analysis and minimize the skills required for the genetic expression and  variants calling.
+The ExpVar  R package is developed to facilitate the data analysis and minimize the skills required for the genetic expression and  variants calling.
 It only includes 5 functions, providing an easy biologist-friendly workflow.
 Standard analysis and  filtering settings are used as default

 ![r worklow](https://user-images.githubusercontent.com/73958439/193316510-27dbd891-a406-4f7f-a4a8-03c2c11ddbf2.png)